 With appropriate access to the different and very effective therapies which can only happen if the early and correct diagnosis is made, many sequelae will be avoided and the lives of patients will be saved.

-People with PIDs are normally treated by doctors who specialise in diseases of the immune system.
+People with PIDs are typically treated by doctors who specialise in diseases of the immune system.
 How a patient is treated depends on which PID they have, and on many other factors.
-Treatments for PIDs include: immunuglobulin (IG) therapies, Hematopoietic Stem Cell Transplantation (BMT), gene therapy, Grantulocyte-colony stimulating factor (G-CSF), Gamma interferon, PEG adenosine deaminase, prophylactic anti-biotics, among others.
+Mainstay or curative treatments for PIDs include immunoglobulin (IG) replacement therapies, Hematopoietic Stem Cell Transplantation (HSCT, also known as ‘bone marrow transplantation’), gene therapy, cytokines such as Granulocyte-colony stimulating factor (G-CSF), recombinant gamma interferon, enzyme replacement therapy such as recombinant adenosine deaminase for patients with ADA1 deficiency, anti-infectious prophylaxis (with antibiotics, antifungals and/or antivirals), monoclonal antibodies, among others.

 In the case of IG replacement therapies, it is important to know that different IG products are not interchangeable or mixable.
 IG can be administered intravenously or subcutaneously.
 They are considered essential medicines for PIDs by the World Health Organisation.
 Intravenous immunoglobulin (IVIG) infusion usually takes 2-4 hours allowing high doses to be given and only needs to be given every 3-4 weeks which may suit some patients better.